How to Watch the 2021 Italian Grand Prix From AnywhereLast Updated by Kate Hawkins on March 01, 2021

 - Get a VPN.
 ExpressVPN has blazing-fast speeds to catch every second of the races with no annoying lag or buffering.

 - Connect to a VPN server in the US.
 ExpressVPN has over 20 server locations across the US.

-- Log in to Hulu + Live TV, YoutubeTV, or Sling TV (or any of the other streaming services listed below) and start streaming the Russian Grand Prix!
+- Log in to Hulu + Live TV, YoutubeTV, or Sling TV (or any of the other streaming services listed below) and start streaming the Italian Grand Prix!
 I recommend testing your VPN connection and streaming service before the race starts.
 That way, you can save the best server for a quick connection in time for the first lap!